Demilade30/Linux-System-Calls/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Makefile
 A makefile has been created to compile and create the executables.
+Type `make` to tun the project.
 The makefile uses the `all` command to compile multiple executables from the same makefile.

 ## Executables
 ### OSS